jeremiah/gdp-ota-setup/README.md

 To build, follow the instructions [here](https://github.com/advancedtelematic/meta-genivi-dev#building-the-genivi-development-platform-gdp), making sure that the `meta-genivi-dev` layer is on the branch `feat/add-swm`.

+Note that the genivi_swm is currently a externalsrc recipe, so from the root of the meta-genivi-dev dir in the poky dir, you should be able to run `ls meta-genivi-dev/recipes-sota/genivi-swm/../../../../../../../work/genivi_swm` to find the dir (it makes sense on my machine, promise)

 # Software Loading Manager

 ## Repo